strongloop/strongloop.com2/_posts/2018-12-19-loopback-2018-review.md

 ## The LoopBack 4 Website

 While we had previously announced the new LB 4 site on a milestone update, on June 11th Diana Lau provided a look at the site's genesis.
 She explained, "Back when we started to develop LoopBack 4, the team knew that a new codebase should be accompanied by a new logo and branding dedicated to this new version.
 We put these ideas aside while we focused on delivering the code."

 You can read more about the evolution of the logo, website design decisions and more [here](https://strongloop.com/strongblog/lb4-website/).

 ## LoopBack 4

 We've provided some information on the LoopBack 4's logo and dedicated site, now let's review the many posts and updates we provided about the framework itself.
-For simplicity, we're running through in rough chronological order.
+While we provided a [second](https://strongloop.com/strongblog/loopback-4-developer-preview-2) and [third LoopBack 4 Developer Preview 3](https://strongloop.com/strongblog/loopback-4-developer-preview-3) to let the community take a look at what we were cooking, we'll run through our LoopBack updates in rough chronological order.

 Early in the year Kevin Delisle announced that we added the new controller generation command to the lb4 CLI toolkit.
 Learn how you can can install with [npm i -g @loopback/cli](https://strongloop.com/strongblog/generate-controllers-loopback-4-cli/).

-Kyu Shim explained another new feature in his post "Automatically Generate JSON Schema for your LoopBack 4 Models." if you want to leanr how to more effetcively deal with models and metadata in LoopBack 4, click [here](https://strongloop.com/strongblog/loopback-4-json-schema-generation/).
+Kyu Shim explained another new feature in his post "Automatically Generate JSON Schema for your LoopBack 4 Models." if you want to learn how to more effetcively deal with models and metadata in LoopBack 4, click [here](https://strongloop.com/strongblog/loopback-4-json-schema-generation/).

 Speaking of new features, and so much of LoopBack 4 deals with new features, Raymond Feng demonstrates how you can use LoopBack 4 to track down dependency injections.
 Get examples and learn more about the options [here](https://strongloop.com/strongblog/loopback-4-track-down-dependency-injections/).